Omarabdalgwad/fid-FFmpeg/README.md

 Run `fid` for the interactive menu

 ## Features
-- Interactive CLI with menus for video, audio, extract, mute,compression, noise reduction
+- Interactive CLI with menus for video, audio, extract, mute, compression, noise reduction
 - Built with Typer for commands and Questionary for interactive prompts.
 - Rich console output for a modern look.